Get the Truth.

 - Lack of attention or interest at home with you and your children

 - Possessive and secretive about their phone-this includes adding a password to their phone when they never had one before.

-Note that some of these changes very well could be a result of stress from family affairs, work, life, etc. Only observing a couple or few of these signs, compared to a large amount of them, probably means your spouse is not cheating.
+Note that some of these changes very well could be a result of stress from family affairs, work, life, etc. Only observing a few of these signs probably means your spouse is not cheating.

 Do I need to prove infidelity to file for divorce?

 Most states are no-fault divorce states, including New York, so proving infidelity will not impact a divorce case.
 However, in rare situations, asset distribution may be affected if assets were used to pay for the extramarital affair.

 How can infidelity impact a child custody case?

 This can depend on each situation and case, but infidelity in itself is not a major factor in a child custody case.
 However, if the person committing infidelity is acting inappropriate in front of the child, or placing them in danger or neglect, (eg. spouse goes out to bars at night to hookup, leaving the child alone at home, or the new partner poses a risk to the child’s safety and well being.) these are grounds that can affect child custody.